maleadt/manyjulias/README.md

 [elfshaker](https://github.com/elfshaker/elfshaker) with Julia for the purpose of storing many builds of Julia and being able to quickly launch any of them.

+Elfshaker (and thus manyjulias) currently only supports Linux.

 ## Quick start